espretto/mashtml/README.md

 - [x] 13.2.5.80 Numeric character reference end state

 Spec compliance is **not intended to be complete** for the following reasons:
-- Trust is lost when non-empty script tags are encountered.
-Escaping contents won't bring it back.
+- Trust is lost when non-empty script tags are encountered, regardless of whether or not their contents are escaped.
-- Doctype details pose no threat and are preserved untreated.
 - The tokenizer is ignorant of [document namespaces](https://infra.spec.whatwg.org/#html-namespace) and will treat CDATA sections as bogus comments.
+- Doctype details are not parsed but only preserved in their raw version
-- Named character references pose no threat and are preserved untreated.
+- Named character references are left in their original form.

 ## Tests